cbfrance/christopherbfrance.com/source/2005-07-29-qualitative-analysis-software-reviews.html.markdown

 status: publish
 ---

-Perhaps not what you've been waiting for all year -- an extensive resource for researching various qualitative data analysis programs -- but if you're in a research environment, this is actually extremely helpful.
+Perhaps not what you've been waiting for all year &mdash; an extensive resource for researching various qualitative data analysis programs &mdash; but if you're in a research environment, this is actually extremely helpful.

 This page is from a university in the U.K., and would be useful if you're about to sink a few hundred dollars in some software (which will in turn play an important part in your research, of course.)